 The bush: dense native forest

-Before humans arrived around 1250–1300 AD, 80% of the land was covered with trees.
-Early Māori cleared the forest in some areas, but when Pākehā arrived in the 19th century, some 50% of the country was still native forest.
+Before humans arrived around 1250–1300 CE, 80% of the land was covered with trees.
+Early Māori cleared the forest in some areas, but when Pākehā arrived in the 19th century, 50% of the country was still native forest.

-The New Zealand usage of ‘bush’ probably comes from the word ‘bosch’, used by Dutch settlers in South Africa, where it meant uncultivated country.
+The New Zealand usage of ‘bush’ probably comes from the word ‘bosch’, used by Dutch settlers in South Africa for uncultivated country.
 The word was then taken to Australia, where such areas were often parklike, with scattered eucalyptus and scrub (low-growing or stunted vegetation).
 So in Australia, ‘the bush’ is the outback, rather than dense forest.

 Don’t blame the bush

 ‘Bush sickness’ is a Kiwi term for a wasting disease that affected grazing stock on the open pumice lands of the North Island – not in the dense bush.
-It is thought to be caused by cobalt deficiency in the soil there.
+It is thought to have been caused by cobalt deficiency in the soil.
 The original meaning may derive from the fact that the sickness first appeared in clearings in the bush.

 On occasion the word was used in this sense in New Zealand too, meaning any area awaiting European settlement.
 The dictionary of New Zealand English records a quotation from 1875: ‘The Bush in colonial parlance means everywhere out of the towns, the bleak plains of Canterbury and the dreary uplands of Otago destitute of all vegetation save coarse tussock grass … are called the bush, as well as the impenetrable forests of lofty trees’.
 2

-The dictionary of New Zealand English (1999) has no less than 15 pages of information about the word ‘bush’.
+The dictionary of New Zealand English (1999) has 15 pages of information about the word ‘bush’.